 In discussing last year the various types and sects of spirituality and religion, we found certain common truths.
 The rule for living one with another often called the Golden Rule is found in eastern spiritualties as well as the Old and New Testaments.
 I don’t think one can have any discussions about theology that do not include philosophy.
 The” Why?” that religion seeks to answer is part of the greater “Why?” that philosophy seeks to determine.

 I know a great many people in various religions and I don’t think I know just one person in any one religion or belief system.
+I make that statement not because these people are confused about what they believe.
+Most are adamant about what they believe.
+I make such a statement because of the overlapping of beliefs that exist in various religions.
+For example, most people in being generous and charitable to those in need.
 Yet, none of those people all believe exactly the same thing in exactly the same way.
 Our beliefs are as individual as we are and I don’t think that is necessarily wrong.